Rodgers and Hammerstein: Oklahoma!

 The original Broadway production opened on March 31, 1943, at the St. James Theatre.
 Although the typical musical of the time was usually written around the talents of a specific performer, such as Ethel Merman or Fred Astaire, no stars were used in the production.
 Ultimately the original cast included Alfred Drake (Curly), Joan Roberts (Laurey), Celeste Holm (Ado Annie), Howard Da Silva (Jud Fry), Betty Garde (Aunt Eller), Lee Dixon (Will Parker) and Joseph Bulloff (Ali Hakim).
 Marc Platt danced the role of "Dream Curly", and Katharine Sergava danced the part of "Dream Laurey".
 In Oklahoma!, the story and the songs were considered more important than sheer star power.
 Nevertheless, the production ran for a then-unprecedented 2,212 performances, finally closing on May 29, 1948.
 Many enduring musical standards come from this show, among them "Oh, What a Beautiful Mornin'", "The Surrey with the Fringe on Top", "I Cain't Say No", the aforementioned "People Will Say We're in Love", and "Oklahoma!".
 The popularity of these songs prompted Decca Records to have the original cast record the music from the show with the original orchestrations.
 This became the first musical to have an original cast recording, which is now a standard practice.

-In 1955 it was made into an Academy Award-winning musical film, the first feature shot with the Todd-AO 70 mm widescreen process.
-The film starred Gordon MacRae and Shirley Jones, and its soundtrack was No. 1 on the 1956 album charts.The film was shot in two versions, the Todd-AO one, distributed by Mike Todd's Magna productions, and a Cinemascope version for theatres that were not, at that time, able to handle Todd-AO.
-The Cinemascope version was released by RKO a year after the Todd-AO version and is the one that most audiences have seen.
+In 1955, it was made into an Academy Award-winning musical film, the first feature shot with the Todd-AO 70 mm widescreen process.
+The film starred Gordon MacRae and Shirley Jones, and its soundtrack was No. 1 on the 1956 album charts.